-Högdalenverket, which is one of Europe’s most modern installations for energy extracted from waste, produces electricity and heat from Stockholm’s combustible household waste and industry waste.
-Högdalenverket is an important component in the district heating network of southern Stockholm.
-The waste-fired Högdalenverket is one of Stockholm’s largest combined heat and power plants.
-It provides environmentally-friendly heat and electricity to large parts of southern Stockholm.
+Högdalenverket is one of Europe’s most modern facilities for extracting energy from waste, producing electricity and heat from Stockholm’s combustible household waste and industry waste.
+This makes Högdalenverket an important component in the district heating network of southern Stockholm.
+The waste-fired Högdalenverket is one of Stockholm’s largest combined heat and power plants, providing environmentally friendly heat and electricity to large parts of southern Stockholm.

 - Type:WebinarDate and time:Wednesday, May 2, 2018 - Wednesday, May 2, 2018 Europe/CopenhagenOrganiser: